 Having a homebirth also allows for the presence of siblings that might otherwise not be allowed in a delivery room at a hospital.
 Many families love to include older siblings in the amazing process of welcoming the new baby into the world.

-There are many benefits for both mom and baby to laboring or birthing in the water.
+There are many benefits for both mom and baby to labor or birth in the water.
 The buoyancy helps relieve pain for the mother and allows for more oxygen for the baby.
 When the mother is immersed in the water, it often helps to lower high blood pressure caused by anxiety.
 Plus, what a wonderful way to transition baby from the warm water of the amniotic sac to the warm water of the tub!

 Not a hospital & not a birthing center.